 Is The End of Communication Silos Near?

 If you have, you are probably aware of the dramatic effects that exclusion, whether intentional or not, can have on your engagement and your willingness to fight for your team.
 Disengaged employees tend to be frustrated, unproductive and ultimately will leave your organization.
-In fact, 2017 Gallup research shows that only 33% of the workforce are engaged.
+In fact, a Gallup study showed that only 33% of the workforce are engaged.

 One of the emerging priorities that are being facilitated by technological advances is the need for convenience, and it is evident that communications made convenient will be part of that shift including a greater emphasis on teamwork, exchanges, sharing, cooperating, inclusion, diversity, feedback, branding, proactivity, and messaging amongst others.